FreddyMutant/mesto/README.md

 **Description**

 There will be a project about places of Russia presented by cards.
-The site will look responsive on the most common screen resolutions.
+Website will look responsive on the most common screen resolutions.
 You can edit profile or add new card of place.
 Like button will work aswell.

 **Resources**